 “Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.”
 Hebrews 12:1 (NLT)

 Whether we realize it or not, excuses for not obeying God’s word is much like carrying extra weight.
-When we are unwilling to follow God’s lead, and rather, hold onto an excuse, grudge or shift the blame to justify our own actions—we gain weight, spiritually speaking.
+When we are unwilling to follow God’s lead, and rather, hold onto an excuse, grudge or shifting blame to justify our own actions—we gain weight, spiritually speaking.

 “Above all else, guard your heart, for everything you do flows from it.”
 Proverbs 4:23 (NIV)